CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 In order to achieve this, the employees must be given a plausible and comprehensible illustration of why and to what extent information security is important for the institution, especially on business trips.
 You must be aware of the hazards and effects of security incidents as well as the necessary measures and the relevant regulations in the security documents.

-In order to sensitize employees for information security when traveling, they have to be contacted again and again in different ways and through different media.
+In order to sensitize employees for information security when traveling, they have to be contacted again and again in different ways and via different media.
 This can be done using already established ways and media, but also can be designed new.
 Suitable ways and media are z.
 To:

 * Newsletter
 * Flyer to take away